CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 - [Predicting choice behaviour in economic games using gaze data encoded as scanpath images](https://pubmed.ncbi.nlm.nih.gov/36959330/)

+Summary: This study uses scanpath images created from eye-tracking software to investigate if the scanpath images increase the accuracy of choice prediction.
+Specifically, the study aims to achieve a better awareness of the uses of eye-tracking using their scanpath image generation to assess choices made by participants in economic games.
+This is examined by looking at which choice patterns the particpant uses(Equilibrium, Naive, and Coordination) alongside the length of time for making such choices and assessing these elements alongside the patterns displayed by the scanpath images.
+Namely, these allow the researchers to assess the likely thought process of the participant.
+Using machine learning, the researchers classify each scanpath.

 - [Eye Movements in Strategic Choice](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4959529/)

 - [Complexity, Attention, and Choice in Games Under Time Constraints: A Process Analysis](https://psycnet.apa.org/fulltext/2018-43611-001.pdf?auth_token=f7f4cc5a510c0e2bdeeff4aa3156b8e34ecf74b4&returnUrl=https%3A%2F%2Fpsycnet.apa.org%2Frecord%2F2018-43611-001)